nadiamariduena/python-intro-2024-privat/z_decorators.md

 <br>
 <br>

+Create a exercise where I will
+Manage a list of all Student instances and provide functionality to check and retrieve students with good grades. use staticmethod, classmethod, abstractmethod , property method

 #### `@property:`

 - -  Turns a method into a property, allowing you to access it like an attribute without calling it as a method.